Cicim/lightball-alliance/README.md

 - Provide a username and confirm.
 - You will then be matched with another player.
 - When you press the "Ready" button, the game will start as soon as the other player is ready too.
 - The game consists of pointing at the enemies and shooting them by tapping the "Shoot" button.
 Shooting has a cooldown of one second.
 The game ends after two minutes and the player with the highest score wins.
-If any player disconnects or loses all its lives, the game ends immediately for both players.
+If any player disconnects or loses all its health, the game ends immediately for both players.
 - You always have access to a calibration button, which will reset the rotation of the device to the current position.
 This is useful if you are playing while lying down or in a non-standard position.
 - Once the game ends, you will be able to see the final score and the winner, or if it's a tie.